Why Empathy is Your Superpower in Business Communication

 Here are some tips to show your contact that you’re listening:

 - Use your contact’s name.
-Just make sure you use the correct one!
+And make sure you use the correct one!

 - Evoke emotion.
 It’s like a one-two punch: Activate emotion, present solution.